Digital PR is all about small numbers.

 Read also: How To Build a Viral Loop (Using Maths)

-The French poet Victor Hugo (1802-1885) said, “Nothing is more powerful than an idea whose time has come.”
+This focus on smaller numbers suggests that the most powerful number in digital PR is — one.
+As French poet Victor Hugo (1802−1885) said, “Nothing is more powerful than an idea whose time has come.”

 As a PR professional, I believe one person or idea can change everything in a world full of big numbers.
-I think that one action, a lead domino, has the potential to ignite a butterfly effect and that it could set off a mighty chain of events.
+I think that one action, a lead domino, can ignite a butterfly effect and set off a mighty chain of events.

 Inbound vs Outbound